 The Potential Benefits of CBD Coffee

 The fact is, science still doesn’t have a great understanding of how neurotransmitters work, and we still need more research to determine how CBD and caffeine (as well as the other compounds in caffeine) might interact with one another.
-However, using CBD coffee may still come with a variety of potential benefits.
+However, using CBD coffee may still come with a variety of potential benefits, though results may vary.

-Both CBD and coffee are known to have mood-lifting properties on their own.
-Working together, CBD and coffee can help to regulate your mood to reduce stress and support relaxation without making you sluggish or lethargic.
+Both CBD and coffee are rumored to have mood-lifting properties on their own.
+Working together, CBD and coffee may help to regulate your mood to reduce stress and support relaxation without making you sluggish or lethargic.

 Both CBD and coffee are known to be rich sources of antioxidants.
 Antioxidants combat the effects of free radicals, compounds that can cause damage to cells and DNA, resulting in inflammation and common signs of aging.
-The antioxidant potential of both CBD and coffee may help to curb and prevent some of this damage.
+The antioxidant potential of both CBD and coffee may help to curb and prevent some of this damage, though more studies are still needed to support this.

 How to Drink CBD Coffee

-CBD is available in a variety of forms, including CBD oils and tinctures.
+CBD is available in a variety of forms, including CBD tinctures and oils.
 While you can drop some CBD oil into your coffee or mix CBD-infused butter into your next brew, some companies have developed CBD-infused coffee beans, allowing you to get the most of the cannabinoid right out of the brewing process.

 While the exact effects of CBD coffee still require further study, most experts do agree that the serving size of both the coffee and the amount of CBD matter.
 The potential effects of CBD are dependent on serving size, meaning that you won’t feel the effects if your dose is too low or too high.
 If this is your first time with CBD or CBD coffee, start under 10 mg of CBD per cup of coffee.